-Optimisation class
+Optimisation classes

 This module contains classes for formulating and solving QUBO and linear problems.